miniproject-cc/Library-Book-Inventory-Management-and-Search-API/README.md

 **Loadbalancing**

-By setting the number of pods we want in the deployment to 2+ (change replicas in YAML file), we can get our Kubernetes to load balance.
+By setting the number of pods we want in the Kubernetes deployment to 2+ (change replicas in YAML file), we can get our Kubernetes to load balance.
 This means the requests sent to the miniproject service will be distributed between the pods running the app, meaning resources are used more efficiently and requests can be completed faster.
 This is especially true when the system is under high demand.
 We set the service to be of type load balancer in the YAML file.

 ### Libraries and External Frameworks Used

-**Load Balancing:**<br/>
-Kubernetes<br/>
+**Language used:**
+Python 3.7

+**Kubernetes:**<br/>
+Docker<br/>
 Microk8s<br/>
-YAML<br/>

-**Other Libraries and their versions installed in the Python Virtual Environment**:<br/>
+**Other Libraries and their versions required (requirements.txt)**:<br/>
 aniso8601==9.0.1<br/>
 certifi==2020.12.5<br/>
 chardet==4.0.0<br/>